These states have implemented stay-at-home orders. Here's what that means for you - Local News 8

 These states are: Maryland, Nevada, Virginia and Kentucky.

 Alaska issued 6-foot public social distancing guidelines Monday.
-Businesses that can’t abide by that guideline are required to close by 5 p.m.
-Tuesday.
+Businesses that can’t abide by that guideline were required to close by 5 p.m. on March 24.

 Adam Crum, the state’s Department of Health and Social Services commissioner, also said recreational public gatherings of more than 10 people are banned until further notice.

 Georgia issued orders for the “medically fragile” to shelter in place.
-The mayor of Atlanta issued a 14-day stay-at-home order Monday night via Twitter.
+The mayor of Atlanta issued a 14-day stay-at-home order on March 23 via Twitter.

+Florida Gov. Ron DeSantis issued an executive order mandating a 14-day self-quarantine or isolation period for travelers arriving from airports in New York, New Jersey and Connecticut.